 Training, qualifications & experience

-I have a Post Graduate Diploma in Psychodynamic Counselling from Leicester University.
+I have a science degree in Social Psychology with Sociology from Loughborough University.
+My Post Graduate Diploma is in Psychodynamic Counselling from Leicester University.

 Post qualifying I have worked in the voluntary sector at The Cares Centre, The Leicester Counselling Centre and The Laura Centre.